Leucoagaricus lacrymans: Description

-Cap: 3-8.3cm wide, starting cylindrical but truncate on the top and expanding to become campanulate to convex and finally flattening with age whilst often retaining a distinct umbo.
+Cap: 3–8.3 cm wide, starting cylindrical but truncate on the top and expanding to become campanulate to convex and finally flattening with age whilst often retaining a distinct umbo.
 The surface is white to creamy coloured and covered with minute, flattened (appressed) cinnamon to rusty brown to purplish brown scales which are sparser at the margins but denser towards the centre of the cap where they become more granular (granulose) or slightly velvety (velutinate).
 The cap margins have striations (sulcate-striate) and are entire, starting incurved before flattening with age and becoming fissile (prone to splitting slightly).
 The cap edges are often covered with yellow to reddish brown guttation the same as that seen on the stem.
 The cap flesh is white or whitish and thin (3mm thick) and discolours to a pale orange when cut or a greyish orange with longer exposure on cut surfaces.
-Stem: 4-12cm tall and 5-6mm thick running almost equally along the length or tapering slightly towards the top.
+Stem: 4–12 cm tall and 5-6mm thick running almost equally along the length or tapering slightly towards the top.
 The surface is white or a dirty white colour and darkens to brownish with age and is velvety when young (velutinous to villose) but has some flattened fibrils when older (appressed-fibrillose).
 It is often covered with beads of yellow to reddish brown guttation.
 The interior is hollow and the base of the stem can display white mycelial cords (rhizomorphs).
 The membranous stem ring is located towards the top of the stem (superior).
 Kumar and Manimohan note the ring as being white and usually disappearing without a trace (evanescent) whilst Ge and Yang state that it is brown and persistent.
 Gills: Free without a collar, moderately crowded and white but aging to a yellowish white and then discolouring reddish with age or upon drying.
 They are thin (up to 4mm wide) and may bulge in the middle (ventricose).
 The gills are of two or three different lengths and the edges are finely fringed and may be tinted greyish on older specimens.
 Smell: Indistinct.
 Spore print: White.
 Spores: Ellipsoidal to broadly ellipsoidal when viewed from the side and ellipsoidal, ovoid or subglobose front on.
 They are hyaline and smooth with a distinct germ pore.
 Dextrinoid.
 5-13 x 4.5-11μm.
 Basidia: 4 spored.